BRussoniello/Statistical-Genetics-Project/README.md

 0. Install Python 3.7+ : https://www.python.org/downloads/, install R and R studio: https://cran.r-project.org/mirrors.html, install Anaconda (optional): https://anaconda.org/
 1. Download the GWAS summary statistics here: https://www.ebi.ac.uk/gwas/studies/GCST007709
 2. For the validation step, download the GWAS summary statistics here: https://www.ebi.ac.uk/gwas/studies/GCST005327

-# FUSION
-1. Clean the data with the munge_sumstats.py utility as part of the LD Score Regression Utility by Bulik et al. found at https://github.com/bulik/ldsc
+3. Clean the data with the munge_sumstats.py utility as part of the LD Score Regression Utility by Bulik et al. found at https://github.com/bulik/ldsc
 (Note: You will have to add the following line to line after line 71 in munge_sumstats.py in order for the data to be read in correctly: ___'NONEFFECT_ALLELE': 'A2',___
-2. The formatted raw data will be left with several blank lines, will cause an error when trying to run the data through FUSION.
+4. The formatted raw data will be left with several blank lines, will cause an error when trying to run the data through FUSION.
 Remove the blank lines using either R or Python.

-2. For the validation step, download the GWAS summary statistics here: https://www.ebi.ac.uk/gwas/studies/GCST005327
+5. For the validation step, download the GWAS summary statistics here: https://www.ebi.ac.uk/gwas/studies/GCST005327
-3.

-# FUSION
 # TWAS

 For TWAS/FUSION, we follow the method outlined here: <http://gusevlab.org/projects/fusion/>.